Sainan/Clippy/README.md

 you can either implement a case for this, or just use `->getResponse()`, which in this case would be:

-> "I'm sorry, I can't do that in this form."
+> I'm sorry, I can't do that in this embodiment. :|

 You can find a list of all commands [here](https://docs.clippy.chat/inherits.html).